VinawoodVinawood *

 Quick Answers

-What phenolic plywood thickness is standard for UK wall formwork?
+What thickness of phenolic plywood is recommended for UK wall formwork?